KDCinfo/dataflow/data_clump_flow_app/README_releases_todo_bugs.md

   - [X] Deleting a flow also deletes its 'export reminder count'.
 - [X] Bug: Exporting (current or all) should dismiss the reminder message.
 - [X] Added small ms delay to 'Export All' loop and file link download click.

+## Version: 2.2.3

+> 2025-07-31

+- [X] Put entire empty landing page into its own `.htmlh` file as content for a new modal.
+  - Created a new tips/instructions modal with old 'empty landing page' contents (`tips-page.htmlh`).
+  - Simplified landing page (`empty-page.htmlh`).
+  - Prettied up title and logo, and added two links ('tips' and 'github').
+  - Created and committed a screenshot of the new layout.